jonlpersson/ed-latimore/site/_posts/2022-10-14-the-early-hair-loss-hair-retention-protocol.md

 ![My minoxidil+finasteride topical spray](/assets/images/posts/minoxidil-and-finasteride-spray.jpg "My minoxidil+finasteride topical spray"){: width="350" height="467"}

 The following study demonstrates that it works just as well (and many cases, better) than taking oral finasteride and topical minoxidil separately ([Study source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4314881/)).
-That study collect photographs, so it’s quite cool to see how it works.
+That study collected photographs, so it’s quite cool to see how it works.

+**Because finasteride is an over-the-counter medication, you'll still need a prescription written (If you're in the United States).
+I use [forhims.com](https://prf.hn/l/vyvenmZ).
+They have physicians who will interview you, diagnose you, and write the script.
+Then a 3 months supply will show up at your door step everyday.
+[Check out their topical finasteride+minoxidil spray here.](https://prf.hn/l/vyvenmZ)**

 ## Simple diet to control insulin to deal with SHBG&nbsp;